JanetRossini/coaster/journal.md

 1. Blender will produce mathutils Vectors, so unless we do a lot of too clever stuff, we probably cannot use my library.
-(It might be easy enough now to convert to janet-vectors in just one spot, but I'm not sure yet what we should do.)
+(It might be easy enough now to convert to JR-vectors in just one spot, but I'm not sure yet what we should do.)
 2. Blender seems to hold on to scripts even when you use its reload function, so that our library scripts are not dropped.